Jiya-del302/One-Click-Devops-Deployment-Platform/README.md

 ---

-## ✨ Features
+## ✨ Key Features

-### ✅ Dockerized Application Deployment
+### Dockerized Application Deployment
-Deploy repositories containing a `Dockerfile`.
+Deploy repositories that already contain a `Dockerfile`.

-### ✅ Static Website Deployment
+### Static Website Deployment
-Deploy repositories containing only:
+Deploy repositories containing only static files such as:

 - `index.html`
 - `style.css`
 - `script.js`

-The platform automatically generates an Nginx Dockerfile when one is not provided for static websites.
+The platform automatically generates an Nginx Dockerfile when one is not provided.

-### ✅ Real-Time Deployment Pipeline UI
+### Real-Time Deployment Pipeline
+Users can track deployment progress through the UI:

-- Cloning Repository
+1. Cloning Repository
-- Building Docker Image
+2. Building Docker Image
-- Starting Container
+3. Starting Container
-- Deployment Completed
+4. Deployment Completed

-### ✅ Dynamic Port Allocation
+### Dynamic Port Allocation
-Each deployment is assigned a new host port automatically (`9001`, `9002`, `9003`, ...).
+Each deployment is automatically assigned a new host port (`9001`, `9002`, `9003`, ...).

-### ✅ Clean Architecture
+### Clean Backend Architecture
+The backend follows a layered structure:

 - Routes
 - Controllers
 - Services